seiji13r/seiji-notes/virtualbox/vm-install-ubuntuServer1804-mac/README.md

 df -H
 # Try to Cd into the Virtua Box Shared Directory
 cd /media/vm-shared
+# Add the user ubuntu to the vboxsf Group
 # sudo usermod -a -G vboxsf <user>
-sudo usermod -a -G vboxsf ubuntu
+sudo usermod -a -G vboxsf ubuntu sudo usermod -a -G vboxsf [Application user]
 # Reboot the VM and try Again
 # Try to Cd into the Virtua Box Shared Directory
 cd /media/sf_vm-shared/